-B. For empirical politics there are two main books:
+B. For empirical politics the following text provides a useful introduction:

 • William Roberts Clark, Matt Golder, and Sonia Golder, Principles of Comparative Government, 2009, Washington.

 There is no need to read the whole book.
 Please read Chapter 1 to understand what the authors mean by 'institutional design,' and Chapter 11 'Parliamentary, Presidential, and Mixed Democracies' (pp. 395-461) to apply this idea of 'design' to one of the major classificatory tools we use in distinguishing between democratic regimes.